sirchuck/site_works/README.md

     php_threader
         This is a linux only app, you need to leave it in your site_works root folder so the framework can find it.
         - Parameters
-            File: This is the filename of the file in your thread_scripts folder you want to run.
+            File = This is the filename of the file in your thread_scripts folder you want to run.
 We add the path and .php for you.
-            Seconds before starting the script: Integer number of seconds to wait before starting your thread.
+            Wait =  before starting the script: Integer number of Milliseconds to wait before starting your thread.
+1(s) = 1000(ms)
-            Variables: Send an array of key => value pairs to retrieve in your thread script.
+            Vars = Send an array of key => value pairs to retrieve in your thread script.
         - Why
             Say you want to let a user visit your page, but you want to do some behind the scenes work without making them wait.
             Now you can run a script like the following to run a background script, starting 20 seconds from now, with an array of variables.
             You'll find an example of this in the template controller.
         - Usage
-            $this->_tool->thread( 'MyFile', 20, ['key1'=>'var1','key2'=>'var2'] );
+            $this->_tool->thread( 'MyFile', 20000, ['key1'=>'var1','key2'=>'var2'] );
+            // File, WaitTimer(ms), Vars
+            Will run private/thread_scripts/MyFile.php in 20 seconds
         - Your threaded script
             Your thread scripts should be located in /dev/thread_scripts
             * NOTE: When your page is processed by the framework you reference it in the private/thread_scripts folder.